Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck: Gaussian Process Regression

 Upon receiving a new data point $\bbx_{N+1}$, we make a Bayesian inference $\hat{y}_{N+1}$, not by defining a point estimate $f(\bbx_{N+1})=\hat{y}_{N+1}$.
 Instead, we formulate the entire \emph{posterior} distribution for $y_{N+1}$ as:

 where the mean and covariance in \eqref{eq:GP_posterior} are given by

-The expressions \eqref{eq:GP_posterior_params} are standard -- see \citep{rasmussen2004gaussian}[Chapter 2].
+The expressions \eqref{eq:GP_posterior_params} are standard \citep{rasmussen2004gaussian}[Ch.
+2].
 Here $\bbk_{\ccalS}(\bbx) = [\kappa(\bbx_1, \bbx) ; \cdots \kappa(\bbx_N, \bbx)]$ denotes the empirical kernel map.
 While this approach to sequential Bayesian inference provides a powerful framework for fitting a mean and covariance envelope around observed data, it requires for each $N$ the computation of $\bbmu_{N+1\given \ccalS}$ and $\bbSigma_{N+1\given \ccalS}$ which crucially depend on computing the inverse of the kernel matrix $\bbK_N$ every time a new data point arrives.
-It is well-known that matrix inversion has cubic complexity $\ccalO(N^3)$ in the variable dimension $N$, which may be reduced through use of Cholesky factorization \citep{foster2009stable} or subspace projections \citep{banerjee2012efficient} combined with various compression criteria such as information gain \citep{seeger2003fast}, mean square error \citep{smola2001sparse}, integral approximation for Nystr{\"o}m sampling \citep{williams2001using}, probabilistic criteria \citep{mcintire2016sparse,bauer2016understanding}, and many others \citep{bui2017streaming}.
+It is well-known that matrix inversion has cubic complexity $\ccalO(N^3)$ in the variable dimension $N$, which may be reduced through use of {partial} Cholesky factorization \citep{foster2009stable} or subspace projections \citep{banerjee2012efficient} combined with various compression criteria such as information gain \citep{seeger2003fast}, mean square error \citep{smola2001sparse}, integral approximation for Nystr{\"o}m sampling \citep{williams2001using}, probabilistic criteria \citep{mcintire2016sparse,bauer2016understanding}, and many others \citep{bui2017streaming}. {Doing so requires one to fix an upper-bound on the number of of points $M \ll N < \infty$ that defines the posterior, which may or may not be sufficient for convergence -- rates of convergence for sparse GPs have been discerned only for the \emph{offline setting} \citep{mcallester1999pac,burt2019rates}.}

-However, even with this complexity reduction, if one tries to run GP regression in true streaming applications where the sample size is not necessarily finite $N\rightarrow \infty$, any computational savings is eventually rendered useless unless one ensures the complexity remains independent of the sample size.
+However, even with this complexity reduction, if one tries to run GP regression in true streaming applications where the sample size is not necessarily finite $N\rightarrow \infty$, any computational savings is eventually rendered moot useless unless one ensures the {per update} complexity remains independent of the sample size.
 Thus, our objective is to find an approximate GP whose memory is sample complexity independent, yet is as close as possible in distribution to the fully infinite (as $N\rightarrow \infty $) dense GP.
 Next, we shift focus to developing such a method.